trlafleur/Tasmota_Seeburg_3WA_3W1_Decoder/README.md

 ~~~
    http://hecgeek.blogspot.com/2017/10/wall-o-matic-interface-1.html
 ~~~
-Has a very detailed post on how to decode and use the device to control his Sonos system.
+He has a very detailed post on how to decode and use the device to control his Sonos system.
 His code was developed for the ESP-8266.

 I had a number of ESP32 here running Tasmota, so I adapted his code for ESP32 under Tasmota  (Yes.. it's a learning thing...)
 This was developed as a sensor under Tasmota, as pulses for the wallboxes are in the 30-50ms range and with a cycle time of ~2.1 seconds.

-I now use A1-->A10 to control things around the house, and B1-->V10 for music selection.
+I now use A1-->A10 to control things around the house, and B1-->V8 for music selection.
+V10 selects random mode, and V9 resets the MP3 module.

-It was developed under Tasmota 11.1.0.3 under Visual Studio Code with PaltformIO.
+It was developed/tested under Tasmota 12.0.2 under Visual Studio Code with PaltformIO.

 To keep my sanity, I first developed a 3WA-3W1 emulator written in C under Arduino, I program this into another ESP32 to send the selection pulses to my Tasmota decoder,